acidobinario/LoRa_1W_APRS_Tracker/README.md

 - changing CALLSINGs with the "long" push of a button.
 - custom smartbeacon values for each CALLSIGN
 - force Tx with the "short" push of a button.
-- send enconded GPS data for shorter and realiable comunication.
+- send enconded GPS data packet for shorter and realiable comunication.

 To add (shortly) working on it
 - turn_slope for course angle smartbeacon